ros2/ros2_documentation/source/Tutorials/Tf2/Time-Travel-With-Tf2-Py.rst

 Background
 ----------

-In the previous tutorial, we discussed the basics of tf2 and time.
+In the previous tutorial, we discussed the :ref:`basics of tf2 and time <LearningAboutTf2AndTimePy>`.
 This tutorial will take this one step further and expose one of the most powerful tf2 tricks.

 Time travel